kytta/vavilon/README.md

 ## How to Install

-To use `vavilon.js` on your website you should connect the script in your webpage's `<head>`.
-Here are some ways to get this going:
+To use `vavilon.js` on your website you need to add it as a script to your page's `<head>`.
+Here are some ways to get this done:

 ### via CDN (recommended)